dyhBUPT/YYDS/README.md

 ```

 # Re-Ranking
-You can perform both original and our proposed k-reciprocal re-ranking algorithm by running `re_ranking.py`.
+You can perform both the original version and our improved version of k-reciprocal re-ranking algorithm by running `re_ranking.py`.

-Please change the variable `FEAT_DIR` to your model path.
+First, please change the variable `FEAT_DIR` to your model path.

 Then, you can choose the method and dataset with the following variables:
 - `dataset`: `sysu`, `regdb`, `llcm`.